Bolnisi And Dmanisi

 Then we have a lunch stop either in a local restaurant which used to be a German mill or in the local family who also produce kvevri wine in the old German cellar.

-After Bolnisi we drive to Dmanisi to visit an archaeological site of Dmanisi where archaeologists found human kind remains dating 1.8 million years.
-These are oldest human kind remains ever found outside Africa.
+After Bolnisi we drive to Dmanisi to visit an archaeological site of Dmanisi where archaeologists found humankind remains dating 1.8 million years.
+These are the oldest humankind remains ever found outside Africa.
 We will also see the ruins of the 9th century town of Dmanisi and a local church from the 7th century.
 Drive back to Tbilisi.

 End of the trip.

 Price of the tour depends on the size of the group.
-For more detailes please contact us.
+For more details, please contact us.